cpit405/css-slides/slides.md

 ---

-# History
+## History
 - **1994**: CSS was proposed by Håkon Wium Lie, a Norwegian web pioneer and CTO of Opera Software, the company behind the [Opera browser](https://www.opera.com/).
   - It was proposed as a way to separate content and presentation.
 - **1996**: The first version of CSS was invented.
 - **1998**: CSS 2 specification was released.
 - **1999**: CSS 3 specification was released with the goal to modularize the CSS specification.
-  - CSS no longer Instead, it evolves through levels, where each new level builds upon the old one.
+  - CSS no longer uses versions for the whole specs.
+Instead, it evolves into modules and levels (e.g, CSS Grid Layout Level 1, CSS Grid Layout Level 2, etc.)
 - **2006-2009**: CSS preprocessors like `Sass` and `Less` released in response to stylesheets getting larger, more complex, and harder to maintain.
 - **2011-Present**: Modern frameworks like Bootstrap, Foundation (2011), Semantic UI (2013), and Tailwind CSS (2017) received wide adoption.
 - **2015-Present**: CSS continues to evolve with new features like animations, flexbox, and grid layout.

 ---
 layout: center
+hideInToc: true
 ---

 # CSS Fundamentals

 ---

-# Basic Structure
+## Basic Structure

 <br />